imanghafoori1/laravel-terminator/README.md

 }

 ```
+#### Problem :

 With the current approach, this is as much as we can refactor at best.
 These if blocks can not be easily extracted out.

-Why ? because the controllers are asking for response they are not telling.
+Why ? because the controllers are asking for response, they are not telling what to do.

+#### Solution :

-but with this technique you can write it like this:
+With this technique you can write it like this:

 ```php